After many years of being closed, the newly renovated Planetarium opened to the public on March 4, 2019.

 Run Time: 40 minutes

-Over seven months in the Artic Circle, our crews captured timelapse images of the Aurora Borealis with high resolution digital SLR cameras outfitted with fisheye lenses.
+Over seven months in the Arctic Circle, our crews captured timelapse images of the Aurora Borealis with high resolution digital SLR cameras outfitted with fisheye lenses.
 The results are spectacular.
 For the first time, the aurora has been captured as it was meant to be experienced, as a display that covers the entire sky.
 This immersive show shares the science behind the aurora and tells the story of the quest to find and photograph the aurora to show in planetariums.
 Winner of 2 Telly Awards.

 Run Time: 27 minutes